 The Royster Society of Fellows Recruitment Fellowship is the University's most selective and prestigious interdisciplinary fellowship program.
 Each year, SILS may nominate three PhD applicants for this fellowship.

 The fellowship provides five years of support, including a generous stipend, health insurance, and full support for tuition and fees.
 The student is expected to provide service to the School (20 hours per week as a research or teaching assistant) during the second, third, and fourth years of the award; no service is required during the first and fifth years.
 Single-year fellowships are also available through this nomination process.

 In addition to a very competitive financial award, the Royster Society of Fellows supports and nurtures members through the mentoring of senior faculty, interdisciplinary learning, and leadership development opportunities.

 Additional Graduate School Assistantships and Fellowships

-SILS can also nominate incoming students for several additional fellowships and assistantships available from the UNC-CH Graduate School.
-These include the North Carolina Excellence Fellowship, the North Carolina Native American Incentive Grant, the Weiss Urban Livability Fellowship, and Doctoral Merit Assistantships.
-Details on each of these opportunities are available on the UNC-CH Graduate School website.
+SILS can nominate incoming students for several additional fellowships and assistantships available from the UNC Graduate School, including the North Carolina Excellence Fellowship, the North Carolina Native American Incentive Grant, the Weiss Urban Livability Fellowship, and Doctoral Merit Assistantships.
+Details on each of these opportunities are available on the UNC Graduate School website.